Felsenegg Tower: Old tower

-The tower was the number one national and international (Eurovision) technical control centre for TV transmissions and later, it was the connection point of many private TV stations in Switzerland allowing to connect to the national and international TV net.
-The REAL system switches antennas on other 27 Swisscom-towers.
-Today, Felsenegg is becoming less important, as the optical fiber technology will replace microwave radio technology.
-Felsenegg still supplies directional radio but also FM broadcasting among them Radio Zürisee in Rapperswil.
+The tower's control centre allowed for conversion between the different standards in the Eurovision TV region.
+It was the connection point of many private TV stations in Switzerland, allowing them to connect to the national and international TV network.
+With the introduction of the REAL (Rechner Albis) system, it was possible to remote control antennas on 27 other Swisscom towers from the Felsenegg Tower.
+Over time, the tower grew less important, as the optical fiber technology began to replace microwave radio technology.
+Felsenegg still supplied directional radio and also FM broadcasting to stations like Radio Zürisee in Rapperswil.
 Since 2005, Skyguide maintains a radar station at the same location.

 Technical data

-The tower has a triangular form with cut edges, is 51 m high and has a 22 m high pole on its top.
-It has 16 floors and an underground building for technical equipment.
-The antennas are on the terraces of the 5 top floors and on the roof.
-For its directional radio system there are parabolic antennas, horn and shell antennas.
-The power for directional radio is quite small in comparison to the Uetliberg TV-tower: 10W at the maximum for a connection from Felsenegg to Chasseral of about 110 km.
+The tower had a triangular form with cut edges, is 51 m high and had a 22 m high pole on its top.
+It had 16 floors and an underground building for technical equipment.
+The antennas were on the terraces of the 5 top floors and on the roof.
+For its directional radio system there were parabolic antennas, horn and shell antennas.
+The power for directional radio was quite small in comparison to the Uetliberg TV-tower: 10W at the maximum for a connection from Felsenegg to Chasseral of about 110 km.

+New tower

+Planning and construction

+As the old tower neared the end of its lifespan, it was assessed as both in need of refurbishment, as well as oversized for modern usage.
+However, the old tower was put under cantonal cultural heritage protection in 2017, preventing major changes to the site.
+Only after extensive deliberations with cantonal authorities could the tower be released from protection in 2019.

+In February 2020, Swisscom applied for planning permission, and in December 2020, construction of the new tower began at the same time as 30 metres of the old tower were removed while maintaining its broadcasting capability.
+The old tower stopped broadcasting at the end of October 2021 when the new one went online.

+Deconstruction of the old tower lasted well into the service life of the new one and was not completed before mid-2022.
+Since detonation was not viable, the dismantling was carried out floor after floor by crane.

+Technical data

+The new tower is a four-legged truss tower of 73.16 m height (including the 12 m lance).
+It is supported by four concrete foundations, which are anchored by steel tethers reaching 30 metres into the ground.
+Contrary to its predecessor, it features no interior, since it does not need to be staffed and since all technical installations were shrunk to fit underground.

+The new tower acts as a relay transmitter for frequencies of the types VHF, DAB+, microwave, airband as well as LPWA for the Internet of things and telehousing.
+Like its predecessor, it does not contribute to any cellular network.